 We are thirteen mothers who have been writing together since October 2002.
 You will meet us on this blog as we continue to write.
 Twice a year, we meet for writing retreats usually in the mountains or at the sea.
 We cry together, we laugh, we eat, we run or walk or swim.
 We share soup and solace and the words of our hearts.
 We write together surrounded by foggy mountain skies and the iambic meter of the ocean.

 Among us, we have lost fourteen children.
 Without their deaths, we probably would not have known each other; our lives were disparate (and maybe desperate too), yet we have found so much help as we have continued to write.
-We will never be completely consoled, but we have found some solace in writing about and sharing our journeys.
+We have found some solace in writing about and sharing our journeys.

-To celebrate ten years of writing together, we traveled to a château in France last fall–to write!
-The book Farther Along:The Writing Journey of Thirteen Bereaved Mothers was celebrated at a book launch party last August.
+To celebrate ten years of writing together, we traveled to a château in France—to write!
+The book Farther Along:The Writing Journey of Thirteen Bereaved Mothers was published in summer 2012.
 We are ready to share some of our stories in the book and on this blog.

 Barbara Clemens Goldsmith is a proud mother of three children and wife to an incredible husband, Bud.
 She is a nurse practitioner whose career took a U-turn after William’s death to cancer at the age of 8.
 She now specializes in palliative care, striving to ensure comfort to those approaching the end of their lives.
 She is in awe of her daughter Jocelyn, also a mother of three.
-She continues to encourage her son Brian, who was 13 when his brother died, and who still struggles.
+She is also proud of her son Brian, who was 13 when his brother died.
 Read posts by Barbara here.

 Beth Baldwin’s 26-year-old son died in July 2000 after fighting melanoma for eight months.
 Branner was a senior in college, had just bought a new house and was looking forward to the rest of a long life.
 In honor of Branner and his courage, Beth and her husband Sandy have devoted the past nine years to establishing a hospital hospitality house in Winston-Salem, NC.
 SECU Family House is a beautiful 45-guestroom facility that provides lodging and caring support for families enduring a medical crisis.
 The inspiration for this comfortable refuge came from the Baldwins’ four-month stay at Family House in Pittsburgh, Pennsylvania while Branner was undergoing a cancer protocol.
 The Baldwin family, including son Charles and daughter Liz, consider SECU Family House to be a very fitting and special tribute that will help other families who are experiencing some of life’s toughest times.
 Read Beth’s posts here.
 See more about the SECU Family House that receives proceeds from book sales at familyhousews.org.